Sara Tappan Doolittle Robinson: Biography

 She was born in Belchertown, Massachusetts.
 She was the eldest daughter of Myron and Clarissa (Dwight) Lawrence.
-The distinguished people of the times visited the family home.
-Among the most noted were Daniel Webster, Harriet Martineau, Stephen Olin, Robert Rantoul, George Ashmun and W. B. Calhoun.
+In her youth, many distinguished people of the time visited the family home, including Daniel Webster, Harriet Martineau, Stephen Olin, Robert Rantoul, George Ashmun and W. B. Calhoun.

 She attended school in Belchertown and also studied at the New Salem Academy.
 While attending school, she fell and injured her spine, which led to sympathetic blindness.
 Dr. Robinson (later Governor) was practicing medicine in Belchertown, where he was introduced to Miss Lawrence.
 Under his care, she regained her health.
 They married on October 30, 1851.

 Robinson was a member of the Betty Washington Chapter of the Daughters of the American Revolution (D.A.R.).
 She founded a research table in the Marine Biological Laboratory at Woods Hole, Massachusetts for young women.
 She gave the first donation toward marking the Santa Fe Trail.
 The Robinsons did not have any children.
 She had been with the Sunflower State from its inception, and died in Lawrence, Kansas at the couple's "Oakridge" home in 1911.
 Their estate, valued at $200,000, was bequeathed to the University of Kansas.
 The couple's private papers, 1834–1911, are part of the holdings of the Kansas State Historical Society.